Dealers-Warehouse/Dealers_Skill_Assessment/README.md

  4. If all validation checks have passed, generate a PDF document for the new customer using the FPDF Library populated with the form data.
 Besides the information entered by the user, the PDF document should also contain:
      * Date and Time of form submission
      * A unique account number assigned to the new customer<br/>
-* The PDF documents layout can be structured in any way you wish.
-Please see examples of FPDF class usage in the examples/pdf folder.<br/>
+ 5. The PDF should look like the example given in the examples/pdf folder.
      * New customer documents should be saved to the "customers" folder.
- 5. Once complete, submit your final version of the project to Ted Cox (tcox@dwc-k.com).
+ 6. Once complete, submit your final version of the project to Ted Cox (tcox@dwc-k.com).
 Alternatively, you may wish to push your work to the Dealers Warehouse GitHub repository: https://github.com/Dealers-Warehouse/Dealers_Skill_Assessment

+## Examples
+For examples on how to use the FPDF Class, please see examples/pdf/basic-pdf.php file.<br>

+## Technical Issues
- * For technical issues or questions, please contact Erik (ejohnson@dwc-k.com) or James (jwillhoite@dwc-k.com)
+Please contact Erik (ejohnson@dwc-k.com) or James (jwillhoite@dwc-k.com)